Primary Colors Are Red, Yellow and Blue, Right? Not Exactly

 "It's cyan.
 The red and blue mix is lighter too, a beautiful magenta.
 And the red and green also make a lighter color — and a surprise to nearly everyone who sees it — yellow!
 So red, green and blue are additive primaries because they can make all other colors, even yellow.
 When mixed together, red, green and blue lights make white light.
 Your computer screen and TV work this way."

-But the range — or gamut — of colors that can be produced from three additive primaries varies depending upon what the primaries are.
+But the range — or gamut — of colors that the three additive primaries can produce varies depending upon what the primaries are.
 Most sources will tell you red, green and blue are the additive primaries, as Newton originally proposed, but Westland says it's a lot more complicated than that.

 "It is often mistakenly written that RGB are optimal because the visual system has receptors in the eye that respond optimally to red, green and blue light but this is a misconception," he says.
 "The long-wavelength sensitive cone, for example, has peak sensitivity in the yellow-green part of the spectrum, not the red part."